Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 #### Problem Setup
-Assume that we have a small network connecting a few locations in the US and using RSVP-TE for routing, which allows us to find the paths if the shortest paths don't have enough capacity to carry the demands.
-This means that we are not restricted to strictly using only the shortest path.
+Assume that we have a small network connecting a few locations in the US using RSVP-TE for traffic management, which allows us to find the paths if the shortest paths don't have enough capacity to carry the demands.
+This means that we are not restricted to using only the shortest path.

 In the below picture, we can see the Capacity and IGP cost of the links.
-From a graph representation of this topology, we will use `MultiDigraph`. `Multi` to represent multiple links between `lax` and `iad` and `Digraph` for capturing the unidirectional behavior of RSVP LSPs.
+From a graph representation perspective, we will use `MultiDigraph`. `Multi` to represent multiple links like between `lax<-->iad`, and `Digraph` for capturing the unidirectional behavior of RSVP LSPs.

 ![Backbone Network](/images/post10/backbone_topo.png "Backbone Topology")